wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-mapreduce-scalding.md

         Get-HDInsightFile -clusterName $clusterName -remotePath example/wordcountout/part-00000 -localPath output.txt

-7. The output consists of tab delimited word and count values. use the following command to display the results.
+6. Once the job completes, the output will be downloaded to the file __output.txt__ in the current directory.
+Use the following command to display the results.

         cat output.txt